homorunner/mcpmark-notion/tasks/playwright_webarena/shopping_admin/task_1/description.md

 6. Finally, let's review overall business performance metrics from the main dashboard:
    Go to Dashboard and identify:
-   - The top bestselling and most expensive product name and quantity sold
+   - The names and sales quantities of the products that are both the best-selling and most expensive
    - The total revenue displayed on the dashboard

 7. Compile all your findings and must output them in the following exact format at last: